A DEEP DIVE INTO THE SPRING EQUINOX AND ITS SPIRITUAL SIGNIFICANCE AROUND THE WORLD

 But What is Actually Happening in the Sky?
 The Astronomical Perspective

-I found a detailed description of what astronomically the Spring Equinox is by Wóblewska-Cwiek (2024).
-The author writes that during these equinoxes if we were to stand at Earth’s equator, the Sun would be directly above our heads, while an equal amount of sunlight shines over both the north and south hemispheres.
-Other than this astronomical description, I found the jargon of Wóblewska-Cwiek (2024) hard to understand.
-This highlights my ignorance in the subject, while also giving me the opportunity to break it down into more digestible pieces.
+Wóblewska-Cwiek (2024) offers a description about what the Spring Equinox is astronomically.
+It is said, during equinoxes, if we were to stand at Earth’s equator, the Sun would be directly above our heads.
+Additionally, an equal amount of sunlight shines over both the north and south hemispheres.
+Due to the initial complexity of Wóblewska-Cwiek’s (2024) description, the following paragraphs focus on breaking down the concept into more digestible pieces.

 Third, due to the Earth’s elliptical orbit around the Sun, the four quarters marked by both equinoxes and solstices, are not equal.
-Gravity also influences the speed of the Earth in its orbit, as it moves faster when its closer to the Sun, meaning there are more days from the June Solstice to the Winter Solstice, compared to the other way around.
-Additionally, an equilux is the true moment when day and night are equal from an astronomical perspective, and these happens a few days before the Spring Equinox and a few days after the Autumn Equinox.
-Be Smart (2012) offers helpful visuals to understanding this, if confusion is still felt.
+Since gravity also influences the speed of the Earth in its orbit, it moves faster when it is closer to the Sun.
+Therefore, the June Solstice has more days in comparison to the Winter Solstice.
+Interestingly enough, an equilux is the correct terminology for when the night and day are of equal length.
+The equiluxes happen a few days before the Spring Equinox and a few days after the Autumn Equinox.
+The Be Smart (2012) YouTube channel offers helpful visuals to understanding this, if confusion is still felt.

-Now, despite the arguments made by Be Smart (2012), the influence of the equinoxes on many cultures around the world remain the same.
-The intricacies of astronomy may claim that the equinoxes are not actually of a moment of equal day and night, however its significance throughout history persists.
+Now, despite the arguments made by Be Smart (2012), the influence of the equinoxes on many cultures around the world remains the same.
+The intricacies of astronomy may claim equinoxes are not actually a moment of equal night and day, however its significance throughout history persists.

 The Historical Significance

-Both the Autumn and Spring Equinoxes marked important turning points in the seasons, and were crucial for survival during pre-industrial times.
-Additionally, it is argued that during the Middle Ages its significance was so large, all previous calendars started in late March or April.
-It was only the introduction of the Gregorian calendar that switched the New Years to January.
-Interestingly, it is also argued the origins of April Fool’s Day comes from this implementation.
-The joke is on the users of the Gregorian Calendar since they become disconnected from the intuitive cycles of nature (Wald, 2017).
-Even so there are many holidays and celebrations around the world that align with the Spring Equinox.
-I have summarised the majority in the following section.
+Both the Autumn and Spring Equinoxes marked important turning points in the seasons and were crucial for survival during pre-industrial times.
+Additionally, Wald (2017) argued that during the Middle Ages, its significance was so large, all previous calendars started in late March of April.
+It was only the introduction of the Gregorian calendars which switched the New Years to January.
+Interestingly, it is also argued that the origins of April Fool’s Day comes from this implementation.
+The joke is on the users of the Gregorian Calendar as they have become disconnected from the intuitive cycles of nature (Wald, 2017).
+Even so, many holidays and celebrations around the world align with the Spring Equinox, and these are summarised in the following section.

 The Spring Equinox for Different Cultures